muaz234/maven-project/README.md

 ## for demo purpose only

-add java home to jenkins, installed maven
+add java home to jenkins, changed maven installation version and update path